root-project/root/documentation/HttpServer/HttpServer.md

     [size2 (little endian), 4 bytes] + [request2 result, size2 bytes]
     [size3 (little endian), 4 bytes] + [request3 result, size3 bytes]

-While POST data in request used to transfer list of multiple reqeusts, it is not possible to submit such kind of requests, which themselvs require data from POST block.
+While POST data in request used to transfer list of multiple requests, it is not possible to submit such kind of requests, which themselvs require data from POST block.

 To use `multi.json` request from the JavaScript, one should create special 'POST' HTTP request and properly parse it.
 JSROOT provides special method to do this: